 Where is the Best Fishing in Guatemala?

 Guatemala has become one of the world’s most popular destinations for sailfish, but all those gaudy catch counts occur in one specific region of the country.
-Located in the southwest corner of the country, the Marina Pez Vela in Puerto San Jose is home to all the best fishing boats in Guatemala.
+Every angler who books a Guatemala fishing vacation heads to the southwest corner of the country where the Marina Pez Vela in Puerto San Jose is home to all the best fishing boats in the country.
 Located just 1.5 hrs from the Guatemalan International Airport (GUA), this port town is more industrial than touristy, but it puts you at the doorstep to some of the best sailfishing in the world.

 Like the rest of Central America’s Pacific Coast, Guatemala is blessed to be at the confluence of two major ocean currents that bring in a constant supply of nutrient and oxygen rich water which starts the food chian.
 Thanks to 37 volcanoes that help block the strong seasonal winds coming from the Gulf of Mexico, that rich water stays close to shore and isn’t blown away offshore by the 20-30 mph winds that blow through El Salvador, Nicaragua, and northern Costa Rica from December through April.
 Last but not least, the reason the best fishing in Guatemala is concentrated in one spot is due to a unique geographical feature they call “The Trench” or “The Pocket”.
 A natural canyon runs from the continental shelf 55 miles offshore to within 12 miles of the Marina Pez Vela, creating the perfect pocket for the nutrient rich water to come close to shore and concentrate baitfish and billfish alike.
 This canyon is 40 miles wide and as deep as 3,000-4,000 ft in spots so marlin, sailfish, yellow-fin tuna, and dorado are all found here throughout the year.

 Guatemala’s Pacific Coast shares very similar weather and fishing seasons to it’s regional counterparts, Costa Rica and Panama.
 Their dry season, or summer, runs from December through April and then the green season is from May to November.
-The peak sailfish season in Guatemala tends to mimic those seasons, with the bite picking up in October and not tapering off until July or August.
+The peak sailfish season in Guatemala tends to mimic those seasons, with the bite picking up in October and not tapering off until the summer months.
 The most popular months to target billfish in Guatemala are January through April.
 If you want more variety than just sailfish and/or want to catch something to eat, the green season months of May-June-July-August tend to offer the best yellow-fin tuna and dorado action.
 The inshore fishing is best from February through July.
-All of our Guatemala fishing packages will be catered to your target species and ideal trael dates.
+Your Guatemala fishing vacation will be catered to your target species and ideal travel dates.

 Inshore & Bottom Fishing

 Guatemala has been attracting offshore anglers for decades so there are several high end fishing lodges to enjoy.
 Most fishing lodges in Guatemala are all inclusive so all your meals and drinks will be included.
-In places like Antigua and Lake Atitlan you can find exclusive, internationally recognized boutique hotels to enjoy.
-As a luxury vacation outfitter, we only work with the nicest 3, 4, and 5-star properties that meet our expectations for quality, reliability, and service.
+In places like Antigua and Lake Atitlan, you can find exclusive, internationally recognized boutique hotels to enjoy.
+When you book your Guatemala fishing vacation with us we will provide you with private transfers, private fishing charters and only the nicest 4 and 5-star properties that meet our expectations for quality, reliability, and service.
 Being local experts, we have personally visited every single property we represent so we’ll use our personal experience to hand pick the perfect fit for your group.